We've independently reviewed this article to make sure it's as accurate as we can make it.

 Although there’s a wide range of boilers for each type, gas is generally much more capable than electric.

-The power of a flame beats out the heating potential of electric, making gas boilers much more capable.
+The power of a flame beats out the heating potential of electricity, making gas boilers much more capable.

 For this reason, gas boilers are recommended for medium to large homes.
 Electric fares better in smaller properties, or to provide supplemental heat.